 Campbell, Thomas P., Tapestry in the Renaissance (Metropolitan Museum of Art, New York, 2002).
 Cavallo, Adolfo Salvatore, Medieval Tapestries in the Metropolitan Museum of Art (Metropolitan Museum of Art, New York, 1993); Souchal, Geneviève, Masterpieces of Tapestry from the 14th to the 16th Century (Metropolitan Museum of Art, New York, 1974); Trésors de L'Art Medieval (Dossier de L'Art No 6, Dijon, February-March, 1992)

-This salon set is a remarkable find and deserves to remain intact in a home or other location where its beauty, and the stories depicted on each piece, can be appreciated and treasured in light of their heritage on view at the Cluny.
+This salon set is a remarkable collection whose stories, depicted on each piece, can be appreciated and treasured in light of their heritage on view at the Cluny.